DiscordSenseii/Aka/README.md

   console.log(await akaneko.nsfw.maid); // Output: Some weird long link that you probably will definitely try to open // }

+// Don't forget to call your function! // yourFunctionName();

 // Option 2, Using ".then" //
 akaneko.nsfw.maid.then((imageURL) => {
   console.log(imageURL);